mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 It is my argument here that by being afraid of AI, one is literally afraid of mathematics.
 Yes, it's true, we're all a bit afraid of mathematics, but that's because we're too lazy to put the time and understand it, not for any objective reason.

-And also, until recently, those who were afraid of maths, usually didn't [want to stop everybody else from doing it for six months](https://www.npr.org/2023/03/29/1166891536/an-open-letter-signed-by-tech-leaders-researchers-proposes-delaying-ai-developme); it's only in recent times that we're proudly advertising our fears...
+And also, until recently, those who were afraid of mathematics, didn't [try to stop everybody else from doing mathematics for six months](https://www.npr.org/2023/03/29/1166891536/an-open-letter-signed-by-tech-leaders-researchers-proposes-delaying-ai-developme); it's only in recent times that we're proudly advertising this particular fear.

 Anyway, to make a long story short, my advice is that we don't lose sleep over fears of AGI-apocalypse, don't keep your girlfriend awake because of this, because she might just leave you eventually.